sscodersen/astroshiphoneycollector/src/pages/blog/how-to-use-bing-ai-on-pc-mac.md

 ---
 title: "How to Use Bing AI on PC and Mac: Your Ultimate Guide"
 excerpt: "Microsoft has just unveiled the latest enhancement to its search engine, Bing, in the form of Bing AI.
-Powered by the cutting-edge version of chatbot GPT, developed in collaboration with OpenAI, this new innovation provides users with seamless access to the capabilities of chat GPT4 for free.
-Whether you"re on a PC or a Mac, tapping into the potential of Bing AI has never been simpler.
-In this guide, we"ll walk you through the steps of leveraging Bing AI on your computer, exploring its features, and maximizing its functionality."
+Powered by the cutting-edge version of chatbot GPT, developed in collaboration with OpenAI, this new innovation provides users with seamless access to the capabilities of chat GPT4 for free"
 publishDate: "2023-08-16T15:39:36.050Z"
 image: "https://images.unsplash.com/photo-1686191129612-72c69c72b634?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=870&q=80"
 category: "blog"